| Browsing

 not a generic Web Browser problem, but rather

-a security problem in the HTTP protocol.
+a security problem in the HTTP protocol. -External Viewers Browsers are usually configured by applications

 (like MsOffice, and Adobe Acrobat Reader) to start